 Support with weight management plans for the dog.

-A behavioural management problem with the dog.
+Support with a behavioural problem with the dog.

-A major veterinary problem.
+Support with a major veterinary problem.

 Refresher training.